-Jenni deals regularly with difficult, paper-heavy or complex cases and is currently holding instructions in a number of serious cases due for trial in 2019.
+Jenni deals regularly with difficult, paper-heavy or complex cases and is currently holding instructions in a number of serious cases due for trial in 2020.
 She is very well respected within the legal profession and often represents barristers, solicitors and their friends and family in criminal proceedings.
-She has, for many years, been recognised as a highly recommended “Leader at the Bar” and, as a new Silk, is ranked in the Chambers UK Directory.
+She has, for many years, been recognised as a highly recommended “Leader at the Bar” and, as a Silk, is ranked in the Chambers UK Directory.

 She is committed to providing representation under public funding, although she is now generally instructed privately by clients.
 She was appointed as a Recorder of the Crown Court in 2018.